stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Divination/index.md

 **Duration:** Concentration, up to 1 round

 You point a finger at a target in range.
 Your magic grants you a brief insight into the target's defenses.
 On your next turn, you gain advantage on your first attack roll against the target, provided that this spell hasn't ended.

-This spell’s duration increases by 1 round when you reach 5th level (2 rounds), 11th level (3 rounds), and 17th level (4 rounds).